uhppoted/uhppoted-wiegand/m5stack/README.md

 2. It's more logicial to have the ISO784x on the other side of the RP2040 but for now it allows for powering via USB during development.

+#### Errata
+1. Pads for WS2812/SK6812 are incorrectly numbered.
+2. Pads for D2, D3 and D4 are incorrect (anode and cathode swapped).
+3. ISO7841 doesn't allow RC filter on LED input.

 ## References

 1. [M5Stack](https://m5stack.com)